oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/02-explore-multitenant/explore-multitenant.md

     </copy>
     ```

     * Notice how only *con_id* shows up in the list.
-Inside a PDB, you can't see information from the CDB or other PDBs.
+Inside a PDB, you can't see information from other PDBs.
     * *sga_target* now has a minimum value of 500M.

     <details>